evanw/esbuild/README.md

 * JavaScript and TypeScript syntax
 * CommonJS and ES6 modules
 * JSX-to-JavaScript conversion
-* Bundling with static binding of ES6 modules using `--bundle`
+* Bundling using `--bundle` with scope hoisting and tree shaking of ES6 modules
 * Full minification with `--minify` (whitespace, identifiers, and mangling)
 * Full source map support when `--sourcemap` is enabled
 * Compile-time identifier substitutions via `--define`